JuliaPlots/PlotDocs.jl/docs/src/UnitfulExt/unitfulext.md

 `Plots` provides `Unitful` recipes for plotting figures when using data with [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) units.

+!!! note
-NOTE: Since julia `1.9`, the `UnitfulRecipes` module has been renamed to `UnitfulExt` for practical purposes and consistency with package dependencies / weak extensions: this detail (legacy) doesn't have to be known by the end user.
+    Since julia `1.9`, the module formerly known as `UnitfulRecipes` has been moved to a weak dependency called `UnitfulExt`.

 ---